Patient Reported Indicators Survey (PaRIS)

 What will the PaRIS survey measure?

 This is a survey of the outcomes and experiences of patients with one or more chronic conditions.
-The survey will include both Patient Reported Outcome Measures (PROMS) and Patient Reported Experience Measures (PREMS) for patients with chronic conditions.
+The survey includes both Patient Reported Outcome Measures (PROMS) and Patient Reported Experience Measures (PREMS) for patients with chronic conditions.
 Examples of PROMS are ratings of peoples’ pain, physical functioning, and psychological well-being.
 Examples of PREMS are peoples’ experiences with healthcare, such as experienced waiting times and communication with healthcare providers.
-In addition to PROMS and PREMS, background characteristics such as age, sex and the type of conditions will be collected to be used in data analysis.
+In addition to PROMS and PREMS, background characteristics such as age, sex and the type of conditions were collected and used in data analysis.

-The implementation of the study is carried out in two phases:
+The implementation of the study was carried out in three phases:

-⦁ A field trial, from 2021 to mid-2022, to test the survey operations on a pilot sample.
+- A field trial, from 2021 to mid-2022, where we tested the survey operations on a pilot sample.

-⦁ The main survey, from mid-2022 to the end of 2023, on a large sample at a national level.
+- The main survey phase 1, measuring PROMs and PREMs of patients aged 45 and older, from mid-2022 to the end of 2023, on a large sample from the three main healthcare sectors at a national level.

 PaRIS Project in Saudi Arabia